oracle-livelabs/database/heatwave-movie-stream/create-automl/create-automl.md

     SELECT sys.ML_PREDICT_ROW('{"user_id":"600"}',@movies_model_3,JSON_OBJECT('recommend','items','topk',3));</copy>
     ```

     b.
+Hit **ENTER** to execute the last command

+    c.
 The trained models will NOT be identical.
 So the resulting predictions are expected to differ from this example.
 Output should look like this

     ![ml models 3 predict row for user 600](./images/ml-models3-predict-row-user600.png "ml-models3-predict-row-user 600 ")